Twonki/Chesskell/README.md

 This game is never made to be in a computational-competetive enviroment.
 It's rather about producing nice haskellcode and having some fun with the most expressive language :)
 ## Structure
-The file *runGame.hs* contains the toplevel entrypoint for playing the game and checking all it`s features.
+The file *Game.hs* contains the toplevel entrypoint for playing the game and checking all it`s features.

-The file *runTests.hs* contains the toplevel entrypoint for running all tests at once.
+The file *AllTests.hs* contains the toplevel entrypoint for running all tests at once.

 The folder *tests* contain all tests, usually grouped by their functionality (not their src-file!).
 The tests are written with HUnit and there is an additional *helper.hs* which simply puts all required visibilites in one import and enriches some helper functions.